Johannesburg, South Africa — City Guide 2026

 Newtown

 Cultural precinct near the CBD.
 Museum Africa (in a 1913 fruit market building, 850,000+ objects), Sci-Bono Centre (400+ interactive science exhibits), Market Theatre.
+The original Johannesburg Stock Exchange building (1903) is here, restored.
 Exercise caution — it borders the CBD.

 Art, Galleries & Culture